 We will talk more about this next blog when we get to the “I” in DIR, individual differences.
 Whatever it is, we have to find the ways that our individual children can be available to us.

-This is up to us to do because we know our children best, and it is our mission before we can work on any higher capacities of development to ensure that our child is available, at ease, and interested so we can also support and facilitate their developmental capacities.
+This is up to us to do because we know our children best, and it is our mission to ensure that our child is available, at ease, and interested so we can also support and facilitate their developmental capacities.

 Capacity 2: Engaging and Relating

 This capacity is the stage when a baby has a gleam in his or her eye for his or her mother, for instance.
 He or she smiles and responds to the mother with facial expressions.
 Infants learn to distinguish caregivers from others and inanimate objects.

 In typically developing children, this begins at age two to five months old.
 In children with developmental differences, the child may have these developing intimate feelings for his or her caregiver but has difficulty expressing it, so the caregiver may in turn respond less to the seemingly non-responsive baby.

 In this case, the interactions between caregiver and child will be more brief and unlike typically developing children, the child will take less initiative in interacting.

-This can be an ongoing challenge for children as they get older and we notice it when we try to get their attention or have a conversation.
+This can be an ongoing difference for children as they get older and we notice it when we try to get their attention or have a conversation.
 They may just seem unavailable to us or it may appear that they don’t even notice us.
 This is usually not the case though.

 Their biological systems (as discussed next week in the “I” or individual differences) may simply make it too hard for them to engage.
-According to Jake Greenspan, son of Dr. Stanley Greenspan, we are always aiming for back-and-forth interactions while working on shared attention and engagement by relating with him/her.
+According to Jake Greenspan, son of Dr. Stanley Greenspan, we are always aiming for back-and-forth interactions while working on shared attention and engagement by relating with them.